MHBauer/desync-issue/delete/delete.md

 Do all state changes in an admission controller before persisting them.

 pros:
- - solves everything
+ - solves everything, we can do anything we want.

 cons:
  - loss of state/data if something gets in a bad state between acting and persistence.
- - duplicates everything into the apiserver
+ - duplicates everything in the apiserver.

 #### queue/journal/append-only-log

- - doesn't solve delete case directly
+ - doesn't solve delete case directly. still need something else as workaround

 [Admission Controllers Always]: ../solutions/solutions.md#admission-controllers-always
 [ServiceInstance]: https://github.com/kubernetes-incubator/service-catalog/blob/v0.1.20/pkg/apis/servicecatalog/types.go#L670-L680